Convolutional Recurrent Neural Network with Attention for 3D Speech Enhancement: Proposed Methods

-As shown in Fig. \ref{fig:system}, our proposed system is mainly composed of two convolutional autoencoders with a U-Net structure.
+As shown in Fig. \ref{fig:system}, the proposed system is mainly composed of two U-Nets.

-\textbf{Encoder}: The encoder comprises $L=10$ stacked encoder blocks.
-Each encoder block is composed of a two-dimensional convolution (Conv2d) with $C_{in}$ input channels and $C_{out}$ output channels, followed by a batch normalization and a LeakyReLU activation function\cite{b18}.
+\textbf{Encoder}: The encoder comprises $L=10$ stacked encoder blocks, each of which is composed of a two-dimensional convolution with $C_{in}$ input channels and $C_{out}$ output channels, followed by a batch normalization and a LeakyReLU activation function\cite{b18}.

-\textbf{Decoder}: The decoder is the inverse of the encoder and comprises 10 decoder blocks, each of which contains a two-dimensional transposed convolution (ConvTranspose2d), followed by a batch normalization and a LeakyReLU activation function.
-The ConvTranspose2d layers and the LeakyReLU activation function have the same parameters as those in the encoder blocks.
+\textbf{Decoder}: The decoder is the inverse of the encoder and comprises 10 decoder blocks, each of which contains a two-dimensional transposed convolution, followed by a batch normalization and a LeakyReLU activation function.
+Encoder and decoder parameters are set to the same.

-\textbf{U-Net Structure}: Similar to the multi-channel U-Net structure\cite{b14}, skip connections are used between encoder blocks and corresponding decoder blocks.
+\textbf{Skip connection}: Similar to the multi-channel U-Net structure\cite{b14}, skip connections are used between encoder blocks and corresponding decoder blocks.
 These skip connections allow the input to be directly transmitted to the output and preserve more feature details.

 The architectures of the encoder and decoder blocks are illustrated in Fig. \ref{fig:encoder_decoder}.
-Table \ref{config:conv} presents the detailed configurations of Conv2d layers in the encoder blocks.
+Table \ref{config:conv} presents the detailed configurations of two-dimensional convolution layers in the encoder blocks.